From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Proposal: Modeling Latent Skills

-The loadings are linear coefficients that measure how strongly latent skill \(c\) contributes to performance on task \(b\), and the skills matrix complements them by scoring each model on each of the latent skills.
+The {\em skills} matrix scores each model on each latent skill, and the {\em loadings} are coefficients measuring how strongly a latent skill \(c\) contributes to the explanation of the performance of task \(b\).